-Consider the case G = 6.
-The choice of degrees of freedom makes an enormous difference, as the critical value for a test at level 0.05 rises from 2.571 to 2.776 and 3.182 for, respectively, the T(5), T(4) and T(3) distributions, and from row 14 the IK degrees of freedom averages 3.3 across the simulations.
-The CSS degrees of freedom is larger as, from Section VID, it involves an approximation that only disappears as G becomes large.
+Consider the case G=6.
+Rows 2-4 and 8 compute the same Wald test statistic but use different degrees of freedom in computing p-values.
+This makes an enormous difference when G is small, as the critical value for a Wald test at level 0.05 rises from 2.571 to 2.776 and 3.182 for, respectively, the T(5), T(4), and T(3) distributions, and from Row 16 the IK degrees of freedom averages 3.3 across the simulations.
+The CSS degrees of freedom is larger than the IK as, from Section VID, it involves an approximation that only disappears as G becomes large.